iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 the resulting extracted data file.

 The `unzip` command extracts data file `data/Posts.xml.zip` to a regular file `data/Posts.xml`.
 It knows nothing about data files or DVC.
-DVC runs the command and does some additional work if the command was successful:
+DVC executes the command and does some additional work if the command was successful:

 1. DVC transforms all the outputs `-o` files into data files.
 It is like applying `dvc add` for each of the outputs.
 As a result, all the actual data